Aliases for MINK1 Gene

 GeneCards Summary for MINK1 Gene

 MINK1 (Misshapen Like Kinase 1) is a Protein Coding gene.
-Diseases associated with MINK1 include Long Qt Syndrome and Congenital Myasthenic Syndrome.
+Diseases associated with MINK1 include Alzheimer Disease 15 and Shipyard Eye.
 Among its related pathways are Cellular Senescence (REACTOME) and Angiopoietin Like Protein 8 Regulatory Pathway.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TNIK.

 UniProtKB/Swiss-Prot Summary for MINK1 Gene